-SHR publishes scholarly articles, methodological and research notes, commentaries, and invited book reviews.
-SHR has recently published articles on reviewer reflexivity in ethnographic research, self-reflection in sport studies, and the role of physical activity in the life of George Field.
-In future issues, the journal will continue to publish authoritative articles that deepen understanding of sport history and its relevance today.
+SHR has published methodological and research notes, scholarly articles, themed issues, commentaries, and book reviews.
+SHR has recently published articles on self-reflection in sport studies; medical societies, military societies, and the reconstruction of France (1916–1925); and U.K. association football and betting in the 1930s.
+In future issues the journal will continue to publish authoritative articles that deepen understanding of sport history and its relevance today.

 Don Morrow, PhD, is a professor at Western University in London, Ontario, Canada, where he teaches undergraduate and graduate courses in sport history; sport literature; history of exercise, health, and medicine and the body; alternative and complementary health; and health promotion.
 Morrow has authored eight books; his most recent is Sport in Canada: A History, Third Revised Edition (2013), which he coauthored with Kevin B. Wamsley.
 He has also written more than 100 peer-reviewed articles.
 Morrow has been the editor of Sport History Review since 1996, is past president of the North American Society for Sport History and the Sport Literature Association, and is an elected international fellow of the American Academy of Kinesiology and Physical Education.